Another day, another delay for Shiffrin, other Alpine skiers

 Weather permitting, that is.

+”The wind is supposed to settle down the next couple of days and the slope itself is in perfect condition, so we have that going for us,” Kristofic said.

-The men’s downhill, which was supposed to open the 11-event Alpine program on Sunday, also was shifted to Thursday, when the forecast calls for a lessening of the swirling and blustery wind that has been creating problems.
+The men’s downhill, which was supposed to open Alpine skiing on Sunday, also was shifted to Thursday, when the forecast calls for a lessening of the swirling and blustery winds that have been creating problems.

-Now Friday will also be a double-competition day, with Shiffrin attempting to defend her 2014 gold medal in the slalom, which will be held at the Yongpyong Alpine Center that hosts technical races, while the men compete in the super-G at the Jeongseon Alpine Center speed hill about 30 miles (50 kilometers) away.
+Friday also will be a double-competition day, with the women’s slalom at the Yongpyong Alpine Center that hosts technical races, and the men’s super-G at the Jeongseon Alpine Center speed hill about 30 miles (50 kilometers) away.

 That super-G was originally scheduled for Thursday but was pushed to Friday once the men’s downhill was moved.

-Snow was falling and wind blowing this way and that at Yongpyong on Wednesday.

-Already facing a bit of a time crunch because of all of the weather delays, organizers kept pushing back the first run of the two-run women’s slalom until eventually deciding to call it off about an hour after the original start time.
+On Wednesday at Yongpyong, snow was falling and wind blowing this way and that.
+Already facing a bit of a time crunch because of all of the weather issues, organizers kept pushing back the first run of the two-run slalom until eventually deciding to call it off about an hour after the start time.

+”The No. 1 thing is safety.
+And the second thing is: Have a good, fair race.
+Neither of those were really achievable today,” Kristofic said.

-The slalom is a race Shiffrin has dominated for five years, including her Olympic gold as a teenager and three consecutive world titles.
+Shiffrin has dominated the slalom for five years, including her Olympic gold as a teenager and the past three world titles.

 Whenever she does get to head down the hill through the gates, the 22-year-old American will be attempting to become the first athlete to win the slalom at two Winter Games in a row.